ChocolatineMathou/CV/README.md

 **Ministère de l'Éducation Nationale, Rectorat de Nantes** (April 2018 to June 2018)
 *English Teacher*
 I replaced two English teachers until the end of the year.
-I taught to teenagers in professional and general high schools.
 This experience gave me more self-confidence to interact with an audience.

 **SNCF** (September 2015 to July 2017)
 *Communication and Community Manager*
 At SNCF (French Railway Company), I worked for the International Department and the Train Operations (Driver Management) Department.
-It was my very first occasion to work for a worldwide company.
+It was my very first opportunity to work for a worldwide company.

-- Promotion of the international culture within the company by highlighting international projects through an international website and internal social media.
-Besides writing articles, I analysed data from Google Analytics to understand my audience.
+- I was in charge of promoting the international culture within the company by writing articles.
+I also analysed data from Google Analytics to understand my audience.
-- Coordination of the sponsorship agreement between the three companies (SNCF, SNCF Mobilités and SNCF Réseau) and HackPartners a consultancy based in London who runs an annual hackathon called HackTrain.
+- Coordination of the sponsorship agreement between the three companies (SNCF, SNCF Mobilités and SNCF Réseau) and [HackPartners](https://hackpartners.com/events/hacktrain-5/) a consultancy based in London who runs an annual hackathon called HackTrain.
 At this time, hackathons weren't very well known in the company and I became more interested with innovation and coding.

 **Imagence** (May 2015 to August 2015)
 *Junior Project Manager (internship)*
-Imagence is a small web agency based in the Greater Paris Area.
-They mainly work for the health industry.
-I managed a digital project and worked closely with back-end and front-end developers.
-To answer to French legislation regarding the promotion of medicinal products on the Internet, we created a new authentication system and sold it to pharmaceutical companies.
+Imagence is a small web agency based in the Greater Paris Area, working for the health industry.
+I managed a digital project and worked closely with back-end and front-end developers to create a new authentication system.

 ## Interests